Leadership Development Program

 - develop your personal strengths, identify and strengthen your leadership competencies, and create a plan for continued leadership development

-- work on a collaborative project that translates your skills into action
+- work on a leadership collaboration activity that translates your skills into action

-- earn between 34-40 Continuing Nursing Education (CNE) contact hours.
+- earn Continuing Nursing Education (CNE) contact hours.